melaniehoff/folderpoetry/README.md

 ### Coding isn’t something that just happens behind your screen.
 Coding _can be_ a holistic computer practice, a new relationship you have with your computer & your computer habits. from the way you name your files or organize your folders, to completely changing how you perform routine tasks on your computer such as moving a file.

+### This workshop assumes no coding experience and simultaneously takes the position that everyone who interacts with computers in some way is already a programmer.

 **A New Relationship with Computers**

 Old Habits Die Hard or How to Use a (Mac) Computer